Satyanshgaur/term-folio/README.md

 # Satyansh Gaur | AI Infrastructure Portfolio

-Here is the repository for my personal portfolio project—a high-fidelity, workstation-style environment designed to showcase systems engineering and AI infrastructure expertise.
+Here is the repository for my personal portfolio, explore it at satyansh.indevs.in to know about me.

-This platform moves beyond the traditional static portfolio, offering a dual-layered experience that mirrors a modern developer workstation.
-It blends a deep **Tokyo Night** aesthetic with functional **Glassmorphism** and a fully interactive **Shell Environment**.

 ## 🚀 Key Features